yhuang85/mandy/docs/_sources/CAST/contactMorse.rst.txt

 Back to Contact
 ***************

 The compatibility between a contact manifold :math:`(M, \xi)` and a Morse function :math:`f: M \to \RR`, by analogy, asks the flow of :math:`X \coloneqq \nabla f` to preserve :math:`\xi`.
 This turns out to be a much more flexible condition than its symplectic counterpart.
-Indeed, E. Giroux [Gi03]_ argued that every contact manifold admits a compatible Morse function.
+Indeed, E. Giroux [Gi03]_ argued that every (closed) contact manifold admits a compatible Morse function.

 The regular level sets and critical points of a contact Morse function look quite different from the symplectic case, mostly because the compatibility condition now reads :math:`\Lcal_X \alpha = g \alpha` where :math:`\xi = \ker \alpha` is a contact form and :math:`g` can be *any* function.
 In particular, the flow of :math:`X` doesn't have to expand the contact volume at all.